ksoltan/robot_localization/README.md

 The MotionModel class handles the changing odometry, tracking when the robot has moved far enough to merit updating the filter, and propagating particles to reflect this change.

-The SensorModel is responsible for projecting the lidar data into each particle's frame and calculating the likelihood that the scan came from a given particle.
+The SensorModel is responsible for calculating the likelihood that a scan came from a given particle.

 The MapModel provides an interface to the given OccupancyField class which stores information about the map and how far obstacles are from any given point on the map.
-The MapModel is used by SensorModel for likelihood calculations.
+The MapModel projects the lidar data into each particle's frame and is used by SensorModel for likelihood calculations.

 The ParticleDistribution class contains a list of particles as well as some helper functions that resample the particles based on their weights as well as normalizing the weights.